detec/SF5Angular/README.md

 - OpenBox SF-5 settings (require form login authentication)
 	- jaxrs/usersettings/ POST								- post user setting to this endpoint to create a new setting, user authenticated and the one in setting should coincide;
+	- jaxrs/usersettings/calculateIntersection={booleanValue} POST	- post user setting to this endpoint with option to discover lines with transponder frequency intersection;
 	- jaxrs/usersettings/{settingId} PUT 					- update user setting, user authenticated and the one in setting should coincide;
+	- jaxrs/usersettings/{settingId};calculateIntersection={booleanValue} PUT - update user setting with option to discover lines with transponder frequency intersection;
 	- jaxrs/usersettings/{settingId} DELETE 				- delete setting that belongs to authenticated user;
 	- jaxrs/usersettings/ GET								- get all user's settings, based on credentials provided;
 	- jaxrs/usersettings/filter/{type}/{typeValue} GET 		- get user's settings, filtered by arbitrary field name and field value, based on credentials provided;
-	- jaxrs/usersettings/filter/id/{settingId} GET 			- get setting by its ID, based on credentials provided;
+	- jaxrs/usersettings/{settingId} GET 			- get setting by its ID, based on credentials provided;
-	- jaxrs/usersettings/filter/id/{settingId}/sf5 GET		- get setting by its ID, based on credentials provided, in Openbox SF-5 XML format; only "text/plain" "Accept" HTTP header is supported.
+	- jaxrs/usersettings/{settingId}/sf5 GET				- get setting by its ID, based on credentials provided, in Openbox SF-5 XML format; only "text/plain" "Accept" HTTP header is supported.

 ## System requirements ##